kalkohli/hdruk-phd-handbook/course_docs/applications.md

 ---
 layout: default
-title: How to Apply
+title: How to Apply-Web
-nav_order: 2.5
+nav_order: 0.4
 ---

 # Applying for the Programme